bytepool/lbs-transient-execution/README.md

 In addition to the different Spectre and Meltdown variants, another class of transient execution vulnerabilities was found later, commonly known as microarchitectural data sampling (MDS) or rogue in-flight data load (RIDL).
 These use various CPU internal buffers to leak data.

 In this work, we attempt to give an overview of the different transient execution vulnerabilities that have been found since 2017, including a brief description of the CPU features that are being exploited and the attacker model that is assumed.

-TODO:
-- Add sentence on the different archs that we look at (ARM64).
-- Add sentence on the PoCs.
+We also develop Proof of Concept programs that demonstrate some aspects of the vulnerabilities in a new setting or for new applications.
+We focus on Intel (i7, i5) processors and ARM Cortex-A53, because these are the CPUs we have at hand.

 ### CPU features for performance optimization